Complete Guide to Settings & Tariff Configuration

 - Tariff Page: Correct currency selected

-- Tariff Page: Import rates configured (default rate + any time-of-use windows)
+- Tariff Page: Import rates configured (default rate + any time-of-use windows, or Octopus Agile (API) selected)

 - Tariff Page: Export rates configured (or default left at 0 if no export tariff)